Anna Marion Hilliard: Early life and education

 Hilliard was born in Morrisburg, Ontario, Canada, to Anna and Irwin Hilliard.
 As a child, Hilliard played the piano, and at one point, wanted to become a concert pianist.

-She also enjoyed playing sports, and was recognized as a top Intercollegiate ice hockey player with the University of Toronto Varsity Blues (1922 to 1927), and was officially inducted into their Hall of Fame in 1987.
+In 1920, Hilliard enrolled at the University of Toronto (Victoria College) and earned a Bachelor of Arts degree in 1924.
+She was awarded a Moss scholarship and continued her studies at the University of Toronto, pursuing a Bachelors of Medicine, which she earned in 1927.
+In addition to her studies, Hillard was recognized as a top Intercollegiate ice hockey player with the University of Toronto Varsity Blues (1922 to 1927), and was officially inducted into their Hall of Fame in 1987.
 To this day, the annual award for best women's hockey player in Canadian Inter-University Sports is named after Hilliard.
 She was also an active member of the Student Christian Movement, and served as President of the student chapter.